YShoji-HEP/BulletinBoard/README.md

 * The tag can be omitted if no other tags are present.
 * If the revision is omitted, the most recent revision is returned.
 * The data does not persist by default.
 Use `archive` or `dump` command to make it persistent.
-* Docker container for the server is available [here](https://hub.docker.com/r/yshojihep/bulletin-board). (currently only available for arm64)
+* Docker image of the server is available.

 Crates.io
 -----------------